 I loved the 970 EVO’s performance, and the 970 EVO Plus did even better.
 I tested the 500GB version, and it did well in most cases.

 Specifically, in sequential (copy) tests, the drive topped the chart with almost 2800MB/s and nearly 3000MB/s for writing and reading, respectively.
-However, in tests where it needs to do both writing and reading at the same time, it was about average at about 1050MB/s.
+However, in tests where it needs to do both writing and reading simultaneously, it was about average at about 1050MB/s.

 It’s also interesting to note that, in a big copy test, where I used 20GB of data or more, the drive didn’t maintain the fast write speed for long.
 Instead, it slowed down to around 800MB/s and remained that way for the rest of the test.
 This performance was consistent with how TurboWrite works, and 800MB/s is still plenty fast.